dangar61/software-notes/src/welcome.md

 # Software Engineering Notes

 ## Welcome.
 This is my COVID-19 sanity project.
-I decided to share my experiences with everyone out there who wants to write software for a living
+I decided to share my experiences with everyone out there who wants to be a programmer

 ### Quality = f(K,P,T)